saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 :::caution[TODO]

+# TODO

 - [ ] link the github repo
 - [ ] turn the file names into links to the file on github
 - [ ] diagrams where possible
+- [ ] # Spawning projectiles at a specific moment in animation
+- [ ] generics thing for prefab switchers and internal controllers
+- [ ] what could i have done to solve it, composition / inheritance instead of generics

 :::